 - Close and lock all doors, hood, back door and glass hatch.
 All doors can be locked either with the multi-remote controller, a key, the door lock knob or the lock-unlock switch.
 See "Doors" in the "3.
 Pre-driving checks and adjustments" section for locking all doors simultaneously. - 4.
 Confirm that the SECURITY indicator light comes on.
 The SECURITY light glows for about 30 seconds and then begins to flash.
 The system is now activated.
-If, during this 30 second time period, the door is unlocked by the key or multi-remote controller, or the ignition key is turned to ACC or ON, the system will not activate.
+If, during this 30 second time period, the door is unlocked by the key or multi-remote controller, or the ignition key is turned to ACC or ON, the system will not activate. - If the key is turned slowly toward the front of the vehicle when locking the door, the system may not activate.
+If the key is returned beyond the vertical position toward the rear of the vehicle to remove the key, the system may be deactivated.
+When the indicator light fails to glow for 30 seconds, unlock the door once and lock it again. - Even when the driver and/or passengers are in the vehicle, the system will activate with all doors, hood, back door and back door glass hatch locked and ignition key off.
+Turn the ignition key to ACC to turn the system off.

-Theft warning system operation
+Vehicle security system operation

-The warning system will give the following alarm:
+The vehicle security system will give the following alarm:

-- The headlights blink and the horn sounds intermittently. - The alarm automatically turns off after 2 to 3 minutes; however, the alarm will reactivate if the vehicle is tampered with again.
+- The headlights blink and the horn sounds intermittently. - The alarm automatically turns off after 1 minute, however, the alarm will reactivate if the vehicle is tampered with again.